- Puffy eyes are a temporary condition caused by fluid retention in the eyelids and surrounding tissue

 Thyroid eye disease is characterized by progressive inflammation and damage to eye muscles, eyelids and tissue behind the eye.
 This causes bulging eyes and red, swollen eyelids.

 Other medical causes

 Puffy eyes can be a symptom of infections such as ocular herpes and ocular cellulitis.
-They are also associated with nephrotic syndrome, a kidney disorder, when accompanied by swelling in the face and lower extremities.
+They are also associated with nephrotic syndrome, a kidney disorder, which causes severe edema, especially around the eyes, ankles and feet.
 Blocked tear ducts can also cause pain and inflammation around the eyes.